 So you’ve got your beautiful bare yarn, you’ve got your dyes, now what?
 You’re probably wondering how to turn that gorgeous undyed yarn into the dyed yarn of your dreams.
 Or you might be an experienced dyer with a simmering question or a technique you’ve been stumbling over.
 At KNOMAD, no question is too big or small!
-We aim to support you at every step of your fiber journey, so today we’re answering some of the most common dyeing questions we receive here at Knomad.
+We aim to support you at every step of your fibre journey, so today we’re answering some of the most common dyeing questions we receive here at Knomad.
 If you have a question we didn’t answer, go ahead and ask in the comments!

 This is a super frequently asked question here at Knomad!
 My first tip is to soak your yarn super well.
 You’ll want to completely and gently submerge your yarn in a solution of a couple gallons of water with a dash of citric acid for at least an hour before you start dyeing.
-Soaking your yarn opens up the surface of the fibers so they are ready to accept the dye.
+Soaking your yarn opens up the surface of the fibres so they are ready to accept the dye.
 When you remove the yarn from the soaking solution, gently squeeze the excess water out of the yarn.
 When you mix your dye solution, make sure to use very hot water to fully dissolve the dye powder.
 When preparing your dye bath, stir super well and add your dye before adding your yarn.
 Add your yarn all at once, before heating your dye bath.

 Crisp speckles are much easier to obtain when you dye on superwash wool, like Marshmallow worsted and DK, or blends with a lot of superwash wool like Steam and Snowdrift.
 Superwash wool absorbs dye super quickly.
 This means the color of the speckle is absorbed before it has a chance to dissolve and disperse in the water.
 Another tip is to use just a small amount of liquid in your dye pan.
 Your yarn should be only partially submerged in the liquid.
 You should be able to see plenty of your yarn above the surface of the water.